ItsNotGoodName/smtpbridge/README.md

   # Run on startup
   startup: false

-# Retention policy will delete resources that match the configured policy
+# Retention policy will delete resources that pass the configured policy
 retention:
   # Envelopes in database
   envelope_count: # (0, 100, 250, ...)